prakhag1/kubernetes-deployment-patterns/README.md

 ```
 kubectl rollout status deploy app-02 -w
 ```
-Wait for successful deployment rollout before proceeding.

-7. Update the service to point to the new version:
+7. Update the service to point to the new version and monitor the response changing on the terminal where curl command was executed:
 ```
 kubectl apply -f bluegreen/service-new.yaml
 ```
-Monitor the response changing on the terminal where curl command was executed.

 8. Cleanup:
 ```
 kubectl delete -f bluegreen/ --ignore-not-found